ltbinsbe/INFODTP/README.md

        - Proof that in any sequence xs ++ [t, u, v] ++ ts:
          ![vgttgequ](http://latex.codecogs.com/svg.latex?v%20%3E%20t%20%5Cgeq%20u)
          implies that (t, u) is an lmp.
-         (follows from 1.a)
+         (follows from Lemma 2)
        - Proof that in any sequence
             xs ++ [t, u, v] ++ ts: [u,v] ++ ts is increasing & t >= v ^ t >= u => (u, v) is an lmp
-         (follows from 1.b)
+         (follows from Lemma 3)

 From the above follows that foldl1 join creates a tree of minimum height.
+QED.

 Possible problems